calacuda/prog-bot/project-scope.md

 This document describes the overall design and goals of the Prog-Bot project.

-for an outline of project goals see: [What should it do?](#What%20should%20it%20do?). for an overview of how to go about achieving these goals see: [How should it do this?](#How%20should%20it%20do%20this?). for an understanding of the message-bus and node architecture, see: [Nodes and IPC](#Nodes%20and%20IPC).
+- for an outline of project goals see: [What should it do?](#What-should-it-do).
+- for an overview of how to go about achieving these goals see: [How should it do this?](#How%20should%20it%20do%20this).
+- for an understanding of the message-bus and node architecture, see: [Nodes and IPC](#Nodes%20and%20IPC).
+- for what event triggers what node/action, see: [Node Trigger Events](#Node_Trigger_Events)

-## What should it do?
+## What should it do

 - collect TODOs from comments in the code and put them in a file
 	- notify me of TODOs not completed from last save